The Original and Industry standard since 2009. Made in the USA

 Howard Leight: Approximately 10.25" x 2" when folded (Designed specifically for the Howard Leight Impact Sport.
 Will also fit Sordin Supreme Pro with leather headband)

-Like the original, this version is made using cordura fabric instead of clothing weight material for better wear resistance and uses foam backed Dri-Lex on the underside.
-The reason for the new version?
-It's faster and easier to make, which equals being able to keep up with demand and best off all, lower prices.
+Like the original that started it all in 2009, this version is made using cordura fabric instead of clothing weight material for better wear resistance and uses foam backed Dri-Lex on the underside.

-Although the price is lower I didn't compromise in the details.
 Like the original I opted to continuing using Dri-Lex.
 Why Dri-Lex instead of standard spacer mesh?
 Because it not only increases airflow, but also wicks moisture away from the surface.
 I'm also able to custom order it with a layer of foam laminated to the back for extra cushion.
 It's more expensive, but worth it as far as I'm concerned.
 The original was the first in the industry to offer loop on top for a name tape.
-The name tape loop is still standard, but can also be ordered without for a lower price if you don't need it.
-When possible I always use matching camouflage loop.
-Also like the original I opted to not go with a one size fits all approach.
+The name tape loop is still standard.

 For those of you who will ask about cable management.
 In the past I made custom versions with sewn on loops for securing cables.
 However, the best option I've found for securing cables has actually been to use strips of VELCRO ONE-WRAP® Fasteners.
 It's removable/replaceable, adjustable, and best of all cheap.
 The other option that works is good old rubber bands.
 Sometimes the simple solution is the best and most cost effective.
 VELCRO ONE-WRAP® fasteners are available here by the yard, at most hardware stores, and even some grocery stores.